gobo-eiffel/gobo/tool/gecop/validation/semantics/muon1/test_once_per_object_6/Readme.md

 ### Notes

 * ISE Eiffel (as of 20.05.10.4440 and after) erroneously considers that objects `b1` and `b2` are not equal after the call to `f`, even though they were equal after the call to the non-once procedure `g`.
 This violates `MUON-1`.
-* Gobo Eiffel (as of 20.05.31.5 and after) erroneously considers that objects `b1` and `b2` are not equal after the call to `f`, even though they were equal after the call to the non-once procedure `g`.
-This violates `MUON-1`.